Vectordiary

 screenshot

-Ever wonder how to make a vector kiwi in illustrator?
+Ever wonder how to make a vector kiwi in Adobe Illustrator?
 Well I did and here is what I came up with.
-In this tutorial, I will teach you how to do it using effects like Texturizer, Pointillize, Grain and Film grain.
+In this tutorial, I will teach you how to do it using illustrator effects like Texturizer, Pointillize, Grain and Film grain.
 Hope you can learn some new stuff in this tutorial.

 Drawing the Kiwi Shape